This post may contain affiliate links. Read the full disclosure here

 I first made a couple of drawstring bags – which really buoyed my confidence for sewing with denim (and specifically stretch denim!).

-But the big project with all of these jeans (about 10 pairs I think), is a big denim quilt that I’m making as part of a quilt along that is still in progress.
+But the big project with all of these jeans (about 10 pairs I think), is a big denim quilt that I made as part of a quilt along.

-I’ll link back to the finished project when it’s done but for now what I’m trying to use up is the leftovers from what I cut out of the jeans for the quilt pattern.
+For this project what I’m trying to do is use up is the leftovers from what I cut out of the jeans for the quilt pattern – namely the pockets.

 The majority of what was left ove,r other than teeny tiny offcuts, was the back pockets of all the jeans.